MadnessEngineering/Madness_Interactive/scripts/README.md

 # 🧙‍♂️ Mad Tinker's Automation Arsenal 🔧⚡

-MWAHAHAHA!
-Welcome to the ultimate collection of Mad Tinker automation tools for Madness Interactive!
-These scripts will transform your development workflow into a thing of BEAUTIFUL CHAOS!
+These scripts will transform your development workflow from a jumbled mess into an AI jumbled mess. 👍

 ## 🎯 Script Overview

 ### 1. `cursor_automation.py` - The Core Automation Engine
 The foundational automation script that provides:
 - **Auto-testing** when files change
 - **Code quality analysis**
 - **TODO extraction** and MCP integration
 - **Intelligent commit message generation**
 - **Cursor rules centralization detection**